Share:

 About George Bumbaris

-George Bumbaris’s relationship as Chef/co-Owner of Prairie Grass Cafe with long-time friend and George Bumbaris PG05 wboardercolleague Sarah Stegner makes perfect sense.
+George Bumbaris’s relationship as Chef/co-Owner of Prairie Grass Cafe with long-time friend and colleague Sarah Stegner makes perfect sense.
 “We had worked together for so long, there are no surprises- and a lot of trust,” he says of the partnership.
 Prairie Grass Cafe came at a time when both he and Stegner had reached a level of culinary maturity that was important for what they want to accomplish.
 “We don’t carry the ego with us.
 We just wanted a good restaurant with good food.”

 The rest is history.
 After 10 years, Prairie Grass Cafe has done what the duo set out to do — provide the area with outstanding, approachable food with a strong convection to locally grown, sustainable and delicious taste.